Register an Internship or Co-op for Credit with the Career and Advising Center’s Internship Program

 Graduate

-Students are responsible for paying for their credits, unless covered by the employer or a third party.
-A growing number of employers are making the investment in NDSU students by paying the cost of the student’s credits.
-However, this is not a requirement of the employer, and will depend upon each individual experience.
+A growing number of employers are making the investment in NDSU students by paying the cost of the student’s credits, through tuition reimbursement programs.
+This is not a requirement of the employer, but something students should be aware of and ask about within their organization.

 • Undergraduate students are graded Pass/Fail